The Franchise (2024 TV series): Filming

 Production on the pilot was completed before July 14, 2023, with filming suspended until the conclusion of the 2023 SAG-AFTRA strike.
 Filming for the first season commenced on February 26, 2024, with a planned three month production, at Warner Bros.
 Studios Leavesden in Leavesden, Hertfordshire, England.

 Reception

 On the review aggregator website Rotten Tomatoes, The Franchise has an approval rating of 74% based on 54 reviews, with an average rating of 7/10.
 The website's critics consensus reads, "Teeming with superb actors having a ball playing hapless hacks, The Franchise pulls some of its punches against Hollywood malaise but overall makes for a tart treat."
 Metacritic, which uses a weighted average, assigned a score of 67 out of 100 based on 29 critics, indicating "generally favorable" reviews.

 Airing

 The show premiered on HBO on October 6, 2024, and later on Sky Comedy in the UK on October 21, 2024.
-The series is also available to stream on Max.
+The series is also available to stream on HBO Max.